cmap/slice-reports/README.md

 1. Checkout this repository
 2. CD into the checked out repos and pull the reports folder from whereever it is hosted.
-Nake sure you the reports are deposited into the root of the cheched out repos.
+Make sure you the reports are deposited into the root of the cheched out repos.
 3. Edit copy config.json.template as config.json.
 4. Edit config.json appropriately
   * PARENT_SRC_PROJECT_DIR - Should point to the name of the folder holding the reports for example mts001_validation_compounds